Global solvability of compressible-incompressible two-phase flows with phase transitions in bounded domains: Introduction

+is called the Korteweg tensor, which essentially ensures an additional smoothing for the density.
+In this article, the coefficients $\mu_+$, $\nu_+$, $\kappa_+$, and $\mu_-$ are assumed to be constants satisfying

+Notice that if phase transitions occur on the moving interface $\Gamma_t$, the phase flux $j$ should be taken arbitrary.
+Furthermore, the jump of a quantity $\bg(x, t)$ defined on $\dot \Omega_t$ across the interface $\Gamma_t$ is defined by

-Pr{\"u}ss \textit{et al}.~\cite{PS2012,PSW2014,PSSS2012,PS2016,PSSW2016} and Shimizu and Yagi~\cite{SY2015,SY2017} studied the thermodynamically correct model of the incompressible and incompressible two-phase flows with phase transitions.
-In particular, Pr{\"u}ss, Shimizu, and Wilke~\cite{PSW2014} proved the stability of the equilibria of the problem.
-On the other had, the compressible and incompressible two-phase flows with phase transitions was studied by Shibata~\cite{Shi2016}.
+for all $x_0 \in \Gamma_t$, where $\bn_t (x_0)$ is the outer unit normal to $\Gamma_t$ at $x_0$.
+In addition, we adopt the notations $\bg \rvert_\pm (x_0) = \lim_{\delta \to 0 +} \bg (x_0 \mp \delta \bn_t(x_0))$ for all $x_0 \in \Gamma_t$.
+Pr{\"u}ss et al. \cite{PS12,PSW14,PSSS12,PS16} and Shimizu and Yagi~\cite{SY15,SY17} studied the thermodynamically consistent model of the incompressible and incompressible two-phase flows with phase transitions.
+In particular, Pr{\"u}ss, Shimizu, and Wilke~\cite{PSW14} proved the stability of the equilibria of the problem.
+On the other hand, the compressible and incompressible two-phase flows with phase transitions was studied by Shibata~\cite{S16}.
 However, his result includes the derivative loss in the nonlinear term with respect to $\varrho_+$ due to the kinetic equation: $\bv_{\Gamma_t} \cdot \bn_t = \lbrac \varrho \bv \rbrac \cdot \bn_t / \lbrac \varrho \rbrac$.
 Namely, we can not prove the local solvability of the problem based on his result.
-To overcome this difficulty, the new model using the Navier-Stokes-Korteweg equations was proposed by the author~\cite{Wat2018}.
-The new model is an extension of the \textit{Navier-Stokes-Fourier equations}, and the physical consistency was discussed in the previous paper~\cite{Wat2018}, see also \cite{Wat2019}.
-The local solvability of the problem was also showed in the previous paper~\cite{Wat2019}.
-For further historical review, the readers may consult the introduction in~\cite{Wat2018,Wat2019}.
+To overcome this difficulty, the new model using the Navier--Stokes--Korteweg equations was proposed by the author~\cite{W18}.
+The new model is an extension of the Navier--Stokes--Fourier equations, and the physical consistency was discussed in~\cite[Sec.~2]{W18}.
+Here, the second and third conditions of \eqref{eq-1.2} stand for the conservation laws of mass and momentum on $\Gamma_t$, respectively.
+Besides, the condition $(\nabla \varrho_+) \cdot \bn_t \vert_+ = 0$ not only guarantees the generalized Gibbs-Thomson law

-The difference between our model and the Navier-Stokes-Fourier equations is that we add the Korteweg tensor and interface condition $\nabla \varrho_+ \cdot \omega|_+ = 0$.
-The condition $\nabla \varrho_+ \cdot \omega|_+ = 0$ guarantees the \textit{generalized Gibbs-Thomson law} and \textit{Stefan law} and also means that the \textit{interstitial working} $(\kappa_+ \varrho_+ \dv \bv_+)\nabla \varrho_+$ does not work in the normal direction of the interface.
-Notice that our model is thermodynamically consistent model, see Watanabe~\cite[Section 2]{Wat2018}.